1905 U.S. premiere of George Bernard Shaw's You Never Can Tell, which goes on to a 129-performance run at the Garrick Theatre.

 1961 Zero Mostel gradually transforms from a man into a beast in Eugene Ionesco's absurdist classic, Rhinoceros, also featuring Eli Wallach and Morris Carnovsky.
 It runs 256 performances at the Longacre Theatre, and Mostel wins the Tony Award as Best Actor in a Play.

 1977 Elizabeth Swados directs and plays in her own creation, Nightclub Cantata.
-This musical revue runs 145 performances at the Top of the Gate Theatre.
+The musical revue runs 145 performances at the Top of the Gate Theatre.

-1986 Jan Miner (Gertrude Stein) and Marian Seldes (Alice B. Toklas) star in Win Wells' Gertrude Stein and a Companion at the Lucille Lortel Theater.
+1986 Jan Miner is Gertrude Stein and Marian Seldes is Alice B. Toklas in Win Wells' Gertrude Stein and a Companion at the Lucille Lortel Theatre.
 Much of the play is written in the style of Stein's writing.
 The piece was awarded the best play award when it was presented in 1984 at the Edinburgh Festival.
 It runs 54 performances.

 2004 Obie-winning monologuist Spalding Gray, author of Swimming to Cambodia, Sex and Death to Age 14, Monster in a Box, and Gray's Anatomy, disappears after leaving his home in the TriBeCa section of Manhattan.
 He is later ruled a suicide.

 2005 Tony Award winner Idina Menzel, who was to play her final performance in Wicked today, misses the show after suffering an injury the day before.
-However, she rewards disappointed fans by coming onstage—dressed in a red track suit—to complete the final scene of the musical in which she plays Elphaba, the Wicked Witch of the West.
+However, she rewards disappointed fans by coming onstage—dressed in a red track suit—to complete the final scene of the musical in which she plays Elphaba.
 At the curtain call she is quoted telling the fans, "I love you all.
 It's been the best year of my life.
 Thank you."

 2009 Myra Carter, winner of the 1994 Drama Desk, Obie, Outer Critics Circle, and Lucille Lortel Awards for her acclaimed performance in Edward Albee's Three Tall Women, dies at age 86.
 Her first Broadway experience was as the understudy for Marian Seldes in 1955's The Chalk Garden, and she later appeared in Major Barbara, Maybe Tuesday, Georgy, and Garden District.